 Our mandates

-Our mandates - Gouvernance
+Our mandates - Governance

 Aim for First Nations economic self-determination